lucas-schuermann/webxr-raytracer/README.md

 # webxr-raytracer
-A lightweight WebXR GLSL raytracer built for real-time visualization of celestial phenomena in VR
+A lightweight WebXR GLSL raytracer built for real-time visualization of a black hole in VR

 ## License
 [MIT](https://lucasschuermann.com/license.txt)